tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/lessons/week4.md

   * Dissecting a book vs drinking from a fire hydrant
 * Diagram: Developer spectrum.
 Hammer-user all the way to shiny-object

-* Bourbon, Neat, Bitters, Refills
+* Bourbon, Neat, Bitters, Refills <!-- Maybe consider just Foundation next time. -->
 * Meet the ipsums
 * durhamipsum.com